-If any fruit form, they are dwarfed, discolored and may have mottling and a warty appearance.
+If any fruit form, they are dwarfed, discolored, and may have mottling and a warty appearance.
 The flavor is not significantly affected but the marketability of the fruit is diminished.
-Because few fruit do form, crop sizes are greatly reduced.
+Since less fruit form, crop sizes are greatly reduced.
 Additionally, the disease spreads easily and can affect many other crops.

 Controlling Mosaic Virus of Watermelon

 Treating watermelon mosaic virus can be tricky, but the first step is recognizing the problem.
 It also helps to know how the disease is transmitted.
 It is only moved into plants through feeding activities of several species of aphid or from leaf miners.

 The infection is only transmissible for a few hours but during high feeding time, insects can infect a host of plants.
 The virus can also overwinter in seed or host weeds.
 Plants installed in the later period of the season are more greatly affected because insect numbers are high.

 The most important management strategy is cleanliness.
 Remove all old debris and keep manual and mechanical tools sanitized.
 Crop rotation is also a recognized method for minimizing the incidence of the disease.
 Keep the area free of weeds, especially wild cousins of the sweet potato, which can harbor the virus.
 Remove and destroy infected plants to prevent the spread of the disease.
 Insect control is essential.